 Phone: 802 258-3390

 The first step in applying for accommodations for a disability is to contact the Office of Disability Services as soon as possible prior to the start of the program.
 At this time we will:

-If you wish to request accommodations for a disability, please complete the Request for Accommodations Form and submit this, along with any documentation, to the DS coordinator at the contact information listed above.
+If you wish to request accommodations for a disability, please complete the online Request for Accommodation Form.

 In order to review requests and arrange approved accommodations in a timely fashion, please submit your accommodation request form and any documentation to the DS office as early as possible, preferably at least 60 days prior to the start date of your program.